henrique-lh/Design-Patterns-Studies/README.md

 Documenting studies about design patterns using the Python

-The material references used in my studies, were:
+### The material references used in my studies, were:

-* Padroes_de_Projetos_Solucoes_Reutilizave
+* Padrões de Projetos- Solucões Reutilizáveis
 * Dive Into Design Patterns
 * Learning Python Design Patterns - Second Edition (Chetan Giridhar)
 * python-3-object-oriented-programming-3rd